 The Education Scholar Program for health professions faculty members is based upon the belief that teaching is a respected scholarly activity in the higher education community, and as such, occupies a place of honor with other faculty work and scholarship.
 By taking the initiative to explore this program, you have already embarked on the path to the scholarship of teaching as a faculty member.

-Using the Boyer model of scholarship, we have selected program activities and readings to help faculty adequately prepare, test, assess, reflect and document changes in their teaching practices.
-In addition, we have drawn on a variety of technologies to enhance the quality and completion of these activities, and have incorporated an electronic teaching portfolio to help you organize, present, and critique your work.
+Using the Boyer model of scholarship, we have selected readings and other program activities to help faculty adequately prepare, test, assess, reflect and document changes in their teaching practices.
 While this program is designed to accommodate independent learners, we encourage participating faculty to work with colleagues to create opportunities for discussion, collaborative peer observation, and feedback.
 To personalize the program, faculty can explore the many suggestions for additional reading and Web sites provided throughout the program.